1. General notes and mandatory information

 5. Customer Data Base

-We store and use contact data and information received (such as business communication histories) from customers and interested parties for the purpose of processing or initiating the business relationship.
+We store and use contact data and information received (such as business communication histories) from customers and interested parties for the purpose of processing or initiating the business relationship and brighter AI marketing or company updates through email.
 The processing is based on Art.
 6 (1) lit. b GDPR.

 6. Information disclosure